 What is bipolar disorder?
 Grandiosity and mania, what are they really?

-Below the quotation is a list of posts that allows one to reconsider the phenomena that which is often labeled bipolar disorder which will manifest uniquely in every different person and very likely have different kaleidoscopic of causes in each and every person, too.
+Below is a list of posts that allows one to reconsider the phenomena that which is often labeled bipolar disorder which will manifest uniquely in every different person and has different kaleidoscopic causes in each and every person, too.
 All mental health is this way which is one of the reasons why psychiatric diagnostic labels are at best grossly reductionistic.

 For more related info see: